pc37utn/islandora_datastream_replace/README.md

 ## Introduction

-This module provides a Drush script that can be used to bulk replace existing MODS datastreams given a directory of files.
+This module provides a Drush script that can be used to bulk replace existing MODS or other datastreams, given a directory of files named (PID)_MODS.xml or (PID)_JP2.jp2, where the PID has the colon replaced with a underscore.

 ## Requirements